8 MIN READ

 Just where does this free money come from?

 Of course, we think of things like the lottery first.
-Yeah, that most certainly counts as a windfall.
+And yeah, that most certainly counts as a windfall.
 But there are other sources of monetary windfalls that are far more common.

 - Personal injury or other insurance settlements